emberjs/rfcs/text/0276-named-args.md

 Notably, the current iteration of the [Glimmer Components](https://glimmerjs.com/guides/templates-and-helpers) have adopted this design for over a year now and the experience has been very positive.
-This would be one of the first piece (admittedly, only a tiny piece) of the Glimmer.js experiment to make its way into Ember.
+This would be one of the first pieces (admittedly, only a tiny piece) of the Glimmer.js experiment to make its way into Ember.
 We think this feature is small, self-contained but useful enough to be the ideal candidate to kick off this process.